5,693,062 members and growing! (17,728 online)

 DateTime _modTime, string _comment);

 The first method allows you to add an existing file to the storage.
-The first argument admits the physical path name, the second one allows you to change the path or file name to be stored in the Zip, and the last argument inserts a comment in the storage.
+The first argument receives the compression method; it can be Store or Deflate enum values.
+The second argument admits the physical path name, the third one allows to change the path or file name to be stored in the Zip, and the last argument inserts a comment in the storage.
 Notice that the folder path in the _pathname argument is not saved in the Zip file.
 Use the _filenameInZip argument instead to specify the folder path and filename.
 It can be expressed with both slashes or backslashes.

 The second method allows you to add data from any kind of stream object derived from the System.IO.Stream class.
 Internally, the first method opens a FileStream and calls the second method.